chrisobrien88/cityFinder/README.md

 # Objective

-To give users a way to flex their geography muscles with the latest and greatest way to put their city-finding skills to the test.
+A fun way to flex your geography muscles with the latest and greatest way to put their city-finding skills to the test.

 The deal was this: create a game that allows users to guess where a city is on a map.
 You start on 1500 points but lose points based on how far your guess is from the actual location.
 If you guess within 50km, you're a winner winner chicken dinner and gain 1 point to your score.